ifmcjthenknczny/star-wars-api/README.md

 docker-compose up --build -d
 ```

 This will build the project and run it in detached mode.
 It will also implement example data and run the PostgreSQL container.
 API will be available at `http://localhost:3000`, as PostgreSQL willl be available at port `5432`.

+If you want to use your own PostgreSQL database, you don't need to build and run the containers.
+Just fill in the `.env` file with the appropriate values, run `yarn start:prod`, and it will work fine just the same.

 ## Running in watch mode